ceph/ceph/doc/radosgw/notifications.rst

  - ``use-ssl``: If this is set to "true", a secure connection is used to connect to the broker.
 (This is "false" by default.)
- - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used insted of the default CA to authenticate the broker.
+ - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used instead of the default CA to authenticate the broker.
  - user/password: This must be provided only over HTTPS.
 Topic creation requests will otherwise be rejected.